MfN-Berlin/mwRESTfulClients/README.md

 ### Preparing the page template
 The table created from the spreadsheet will be inserted into a mediawiki page.
-Pages are formated using a template stored in a local file (the Mediawiki templating system is not required)
+Pages are formated using a template stored in a local file (the Mediawiki templating system is not required).
 1. To create your own page template, copy test/testdata/Test.tpl to e.g. src/page.tpl.
 2. Add the newly created .tpl file to Git ignore
 3. Edit the file to suit your requirements.